 The easiest way to get off is jump off with both feet at the same time

 look where u want to go.
 Dont look down or some other direction you dont want to go

 Lets try that again tips:

 It helps to keep legs stiff at first to get used to the board

-Try using your shoulders to shift weight to accelerate board (this will come in handy as going up your first hill)
+Try using your shoulders to shift weight to accelerate board (this will come in handy when going up your first hill)

 Take it slow but keep moving.
 You get the best balance while moving like on a bicycle.